What Is Oxycodone?

 - Runny nose

 If someone uses a taper down method, withdrawal symptoms typically start within 6 to 8 hours of the last dose, worsen between days 2 and 3, and last for approximately 5 to 7 days.
 If the individual quits cold turkey, withdrawal symptoms are likely to be much more severe and last much longer.
 Vomiting and diarrhea can be fatal if the person becomes too dehydrated.
 For this reason, medically-supervised detox is recommended for people recovering from an Opioid addiction.
 Addiction treatment medications like Methadone and Buprenorphine have been shown to reduce painful withdrawal symptoms and increase the likelihood of completing a recovery program.

 Get Help Today

-If you or someone you know is struggling with an addiction to Oxycodone or other prescription medications, don’t hesitate to reach out to a recovery professional for help.
-Contact a rehab, detox facility, or behavioral or mental health hospital for more information about changing the course of your addiction.
+If you or someone you know is struggling with an addiction to Oxycodone or other prescription medications, don’t hesitate to reach out to a treatment provider for help with rehab questions.